neo-archaic/conclar/public/info.md

 Times below are in Irish time (UTC+1).

 **Registration and Info**
-* Saturday: from 9am in the upstairs foyer of the Maldron Hotel
+* Saturday: from 09:00 in the upstairs foyer of the Maldron Hotel

 **Trade Hall**
-* Saturday: 10am - 5:30pm in the Shannon 1 Suite
+* Saturday: 10:00 - 17:30 in the Shannon 1 Suite

 **Programme**
-* Friday: Opening Ceremony (online only) at 7pm
+* Friday: Opening Ceremony (online only) at 19:00 followed by an informal social in the bar/lobby
-* Saturday: from 10am until 6pm
+* Saturday: from 10:00 until 18:00
-* Saturday night social: The Return of the Octocon Table Quiz from 8pm
+* Saturday night social: The Return of the Octocon Table Quiz from 20:00
-* Sunday: online only, including the Closing Ceremony at 6:30pm
+* Sunday: online only, including the Closing Ceremony at 18:30

 ## Online
 Panels are streamed on a webpage embedded in our Member Portal.
 Workshops, talks and chats all take place on Zoom, and we also have a Discord server for information and a social space.